 Beauchamp Fontaine is a Los Angeles based feature film & television set decorator and commercial designer.

-Prior to that Beauchamp did the 1981 mining offices for Kenny Wells, played by Matthew McConaughey, in Stephen Gaghan's "Gold"; additional photography on David Ayer's "Suicide Squad" which included a back alley in Tokyo; and some new sets for "Independence Day: Resurgence," primarily the control room interior of the treasure ship.
+Beauchamp also did the 1981 mining offices for Kenny Wells, played by Matthew McConaughey, in Stephen Gaghan's "Gold"; additional photography on David Ayer's "Suicide Squad" which included a back alley in Tokyo; and some new sets for "Independence Day: Resurgence," primarily the control room interior of the treasure ship.

 One of her most exciting endeavors was working on the U.S. portion of Alejandro González Iñárritu's "The Revenant".
 She teamed again with Jack Fisk to help create an 1812 Pawnee Indian Village.